U.S., China to keep talking on trade after little progress in Shanghai

 Concern that the lack of progress could point to a protracted trade war weighed on global markets on Wednesday.

-Among goodwill gestures that had been expected to be discussed at the talks were Chinese purchases of U.S. agricultural produce and U.S. moves to relax restrictions on sales to Chinese telecommunications giant Huawei.
+Two people familiar with the talks said they focused largely on goodwill gestures including Chinese purchases of U.S. soybeans, pork, ethanol and other commodities, and U.S. moves to relax restrictions on sales to Chinese telecommunications giant Huawei.

+The month-long delay until the next meeting gives both sides time to take action on these commitments, the Washington-based sources said.

 U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin left China with little in hand save a pledge to keep talking, following a half-day meeting and a working dinner at Shanghai’s historic Fairmont Peace Hotel.